silvuss/silvuss-paad/README.md

 ## Copyright note

-Note that this project "paas" (the repository "silvuss-paas") has currently **no license**, as explained in [this GitHub guide on licensing projects](https://choosealicense.com/no-permission/).
+Note that this project "paad" (the repository "silvuss-paad") has currently **no license**, as explained in [this GitHub guide on licensing projects](https://choosealicense.com/no-permission/).

 For your convenience, I am including below a quote from that site: